 Why I’m still certain that Signora will be playable

-She finally received an official merchandise after 4 years
+She finally received a bunch of official merchandise after 4 years

 This is probably the biggest argument for her imminent playability.
-Recently, Hoyo announced that they’ll be releasing a Harbinger chibi figure blind box in China, which includes her as part of the collectable set, so this means that this is her first official merch that’s released a whopping 4 years after she was executed in Inazuma, and what’s interesting is the details for this specific merch.
+Recently, Hoyo released a Harbinger chibi figure blind box in China, which includes her as part of the collectable set, so this means that this is her first official merch that’s released a whopping 4 years after she was executed in Inazuma, and what’s interesting is the details for this specific merch.
 Here’s the product info, along with machine translations from Google Translate and ChatGPT:

 All the possible chibi figures from the blind box